| |

 common room was the size of a night club (bigger than the Viper Room on the Sunset Strip)

-& it has a gigantic big screen TV, lockers, billiards, & racks 4 your mountain
+& it has a gigantic big screen TV, lockers, billiards & racks for your mountain

 bike.